GLIKCH/Python-Mongo-App/README.md

 ## Script Implementation

 The script was created utilizing PyCharm and Jupyter Notebook.
-The main script handles the CRUD  commands to input and edit collections within the database, while the AnimalShelter.ipynb handles the authentication and connection to the MongoDB server.
+The main script handles the commands to input and edit collections within the database from the AnimalShelter.py of which handles the authentication and connection to the MongoDB server.
+All of the CRUD functions are developed within the AnimalShelter.py.

 The class begins as follows: